thorhu/Eyeblink-in-the-wild/index.md

 cpu: pip install tensorflow==0.5.0
 ```

-#Step1: use seetaface with kcf to detect eye images, codes and guidence can be found from [here]()
+#Step1: use seetaface with kcf to detect eye images, codes and guidence can be found from [here](https://github.com/thorhu/Eyeblink-in-the-wild/tree/master/detect_track_eye)
+#Step2: after locate eye images, extract uniform-LBP feature from eye images, codes and guidence can be found from[here]()

 Your Pages site will use ttttout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/thorhu/Eyeblink-in-the-wild/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.